-The Long Term Plan describes Community Outcomes for the district, describes the activities of the Council and sets out a long-term focus for the decisions and activities of the Council.
-The Long Term Plan 2015-2025 was adopted by the Council on 16 June 2015.
-The annual plan contains proposed changes to the work programme and budgets, and key considerations for the Council to address during 2017/18.
+The Long Term Plan describes Community Outcomes for the District, describes the activities of the Council and sets out a long-term focus for the decisions and activities of the Council.
+The annual plan contains proposed changes to the work programme and budgets, and key considerations for the Council to address.